thechori/coffee-crowds/README.md

 ```
 3. View application running at http://localhost:3000

-## Slogans
-"Stop guessing where to go to enjoy that cup of coffee"

-"Because nobody enjoys driving around trying to find a place to enjoy their coffee"

 ## TODO
 - Build simple UI for web interaction

 ## Completed Items
 - Set up RESTful API (Users, CoffeeShops, Checkins)
 - Set up domain on DigitalOcean VPS as a virtual host

+## Slogans
+"Stop guessing where to go to enjoy that cup of coffee"

+"Because nobody enjoys driving around trying to find a place to enjoy their coffee"

+"Less searching, more sipping"

+"Stop wasting time and find a place to work/study"